MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 After you have created a VM, you may wish to enable guest management on that VM.

-THere are two agents that need to be understood in the context of guest management - a VM guest agent and an Azure Connected machines agent.
-Every Arc VM is born with a guest agent (also referred to as the mocguestagent) installed on it.
+THere are two agents that are important to understand in the context of guest management - a VM guest agent and an Azure Connected machines agent.
+Every Arc VM is born with a guest agent (also referred to as the `mocguestagent`) installed on it.

 When you enable guest management on an Arc VM, another agent known as the Azure Connected Machines agent is installed on the Arc VM.
+The Azure Connected Machine agent enables you to manage your Windows and Linux VM machines hosted on your Azure Stack HCI system.
+For more information, see [Azure Connected Machine agent overview](/azure/azure-arc/servers/agent-overview).

 You can enable guest management on a new Arc VM that you created with its OS not booted or already booted.
 The steps to enable guest management in these scenarios are different.